eivindhugaas/Abaverify_Example/README.md

 - you can parametrize the .inp, but then it wont open in CAE, the example file is parametrized for the parametric mesh size test.
 - Abaverify operates on history output only, so therefore any field output has to be defined as history output.
 See .inp example file.

+Feel free to add changes to the readme.